isabellarmonteiro/Bangladesh/docs/fish/03_fish.md

 ## Overview of the Sector

-### Activities

-#### Patterns
-Within the agricultural sector, the contribution of fisheries increased from 7% in the mid 1970s to a stable 22% between 2005 and 2021 ().
-While the share of the GDP generated from agriculture is decreasing, as the contribution from industries increases, the fisheries sector maintained above average growth rates when compared to other agricultural activities (Bangladesh Bureau of Statistics, 2022).
+Within the agricultural sector, fisheries' contribution grew from 7% in the mid-1970s to a stable 22% between 2005 and 2021.
+Despite a decline in the share of GDP from agriculture as the industrial sector grows, the fisheries sector has maintained above-average growth rates compared to other agricultural activities (Bangladesh Bureau of Statistics, 2022).

+Fish production has overall increased, with both capture fisheries and aquaculture growing in importance.
+Aquaculture has become more significant over the years as wild fish populations have been affected by overfishing, floodplain loss, and pollution, particularly in inland areas.
+These challenges have led to higher fish prices and made aquaculture more profitable.
+The development of private hatcheries and nurseries, which alleviated seed supply shortages, also contributed to this shift, although concerns about quality remain (WorldFish, 2011 - "Review of Aquaculture & Fish Consumption in Bangladesh").